 |Prognosis (natural history)||Main prognostic factor or clinical problem, in terms of its severity and duration||Exposure of interest is usually time (sometimes expressed as "watchful waiting")||Usually not applicable; if your question is about "watchful waiting," identify standard treatment||Survival rates, mortality rates, rates of disease progression|

 |Etiology or harm (causation)||Patient's risk factors, current health disorders, or general health condition||Intervention or exposure of interest, including some indication of the strength (dose) of risk factor and the duration of exposure||May not be applicable||Disease incidence, rates of disease progression, mortality rates|

 You may find it helpful to use one of the following templates when creating your PICO question.
 Remember, the time (T) piece is usually optional and therefore can be omitted.

-Therapy or intervention (questions addressing the treatment of an illness or disability):
+Treatment (therapy) — questions addressing the treatment of an illness or disability:

-Diagnosis or diagnostic test (questions addressing the act or process of identifying or determining the nature and cause of a disease or injury through evaluation):
+Diagnosis — questions addressing the process of determining the nature and cause of a disease or injury through evaluation:

 In _______(P) is/are _______(I) more accurate in diagnosing _______(O) compared with _______(C)?

 Ex: In middle-aged males with suspected myocardial infarction (P), are serial 12-lead ECGs (I) more accurate in diagnosing an acute myocardial infarction (O) compared with one initial 12-lead ECG (C)?